 What is an Identity Column?

-column is a column in a SQL Server table that automatically generates unique numeric values.
+An IDENTITY column is a column in a SQL Server table that automatically generates unique numeric values.
 It is commonly used for primary keys.
-The syntax for creating an IDENTITY
+The syntax for creating an IDENTITY column is:

 CREATE TABLE ExampleTable (